Need to talk? Call 1800 882 436.

 Abdominal muscles

-Your abdomen constantly changes shape during pregnancy as your baby grows and moves.
+Your abdomen changes shape during pregnancy as your baby grows and moves.
 Your abdominal muscles gradually stretch as your womb expands during pregnancy.

 Skin changes